sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

 <summary>vim-syntastic</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A vim plugins to check syntax for programming languages
+Short desc    : A vim plugins to check syntax for programming languages
 URL          : https://github.com/scrooloose/syntastic
-Лицензия     : WTFPL
+License      : WTFPL
-Описание     : Syntastic is a syntax checking plugin that runs files through external syntax
+Descript     : Syntastic is a syntax checking plugin that runs files through external syntax
              : checkers and displays any resulting errors to the user.
 This can be done on
              : demand, or automatically as files are saved.
 If syntax errors are detected, the
              : user is notified and is happy because they didn't have to compile their code or